 “No. Definitely not.
 We have no idea who this is.”

-The rando guy turns to me and pulls out some white fabric (which Rob confirms later to be a pair of boxers) and asks, since I’m leaving, if I have a gift for him, stepping closer and gesturing with the boxers as if in exchange.
+The rando guy turns to me and pulls out some white fabric and attempts to press it into my hand.
+Rob confirms later that the guy was holding a pair of boxers.
+He asks, since I’m leaving, if I, likewise, have a gift for him, stepping closer and gesturing for some kind of exchange.

 “Hell no I don’t have a gift for you.
 Back off, man!
 Don’t touch me, I don’t know you.
 Can’t you see that none of us want to talk to you?”
 He stops, but cheekily pokes my arm.
 The dude wants to fight.
 What is with this psycho morning?